CFVerdier/F4CS/README.md

-# 4CS
+# F4CS

-Correct-by-Construction Closed-form Controller Synthesis
+(Formal) Correct-by-Construction Closed-form Controller Synthesis.

 # Installation
 This tool is still in beta.
 The project is not yet available on PyPi.
 Instead, download the project and run